Esri/public-transit-tools/add-GTFS-to-a-network-dataset/TroubleshootingGuide.md

 + Other
   - [I upgraded ArcMap to a new version, and now Add GTFS to a Network Dataset.tbx and Transit Analysis Tools.tbx are no longer in ArcToolbox](#ArcMapUpgrade)
   - [The Network Identify tool always shows a cost of -1 for TransitLines edges in my network](#NetworkIdentify)

+If you haven't found your answer here, search for answers and post questions in our [GeoNet group](https://community.esri.com/community/arcgis-for-public-transit).

 ## <a name="Registration"></a>I can't register/install the transit evaluator